 By the end of Thursday's season finale, Kristen has lost so much.
 Her mom Sheryl (Christine Lahti) is engaged to villainous Leland Townsend (Michael Emerson).
 Kristen finds out that RSM Fertility, the clinic she visited for one of her pregnancies, has strange ties to several Evil cases.
 That could mean awfulness ahead for her daughter Lexis (Maddy Crocco), who's dreaming of a malicious softspoken goatbeast.
 Also, Kristen just killed a man, and now a crucifix burns her skin.

-Maybe necessary to add a double “apparently” to that last sentence.
+May be necessary to add a double "apparently" to that last sentence.
 Evil creators Michelle and Robert King played a witty game this season, scrambling archaic Catholic doctrine with small-print psychotherapeutic verbiage.
-(Don’t miss their awesome postmortem conversation with my Evil-loving colleague Chancellor Agard.)
+(Don't miss their awesome postmortem conversation with my Evil-loving colleague Chancellor Agard.)
 Was Satan launching weekly torments on New Yorkers?
-Or has everyone just gone crazy because internet?
+Or has everyone just gone crazy because of the internet?

 The latest case is almost a repeat.
-Eleanor (Laura Heisler) is worried that she needs some priestly help with a possession.
-“Why are all these exorcisms women?”
-Kristen asks — an interesting question, though not quite accurate in this case.
-Eleanor is pregnant with twins, boy and girl.
-She thinks her little man has the big problem.
-“Is this even a thing?
-A fetus becoming possessed?” asks Ben (Aasif Mandvi).
+Eleanor (Laura Heisler) is worried that she needs some priestly help with possession.
+"Why are all these exorcisms women?"
+Kristen asks—an interesting question, though not quite accurate in this case.
+Eleanor is pregnant with twins, a boy and a girl.
+She thinks her little man has a big problem.
+"Is this even a thing?
+A fetus becoming possessed?" asks Ben (Aasif Mandvi).

-Then Eleanor swallows a communion wafer and starts bleeding all over a church.
+Then Eleanor swallows a communion wafer and starts bleeding all over the church.
 The doctors tell her the male fetus absorbed the female.
-It’s called Vanishing Twin Syndrome.
-“Just because you have a name for something doesn’t mean it’s not insane!”
-Eleanor says — a line that could work as a motto for Evil.
+It's called Vanishing Twin Syndrome.
+"Just because you have a name for something doesn't mean it's not insane!"
+Eleanor says—a line that could work as a motto for Evil.

 A familiar tune leads Ben and David to RSM Fertility, a clinic that connects many freaky events that they've been investigating.
 "It's like Boys from Brazil!"
 Ben says.
 David has a more classical explanation: Matthew 13's line about sowing weeds among the wheat.
 Are psychopaths "trying to poison a generation"?
 If so, how?
 Are all the samples from Timothy Hutton?